gonzalezcortes/LSTM_with_attention_layer/README.md

-# LSTM-with-attention-layer
-LSTM with attention layer for explainability
+# LSTM with Explainability using an attention layer

+In this notebook introduces a prediction using a Long Short-Term Memory (LSTM) with explainability.

+The data set used is "Power consumption of Tetouan city Data Set" from UCI Machine Learning Repository.

+Also a prediction using XGBoost a different explanatory framework named SHAP was used to compare the LSTM with explainability.